JairajJangle/motioneye-android/README.md

 ###### Want to contribute?
 If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the dev branch.
 Here are some user requested features that are still yet to be introduced.

-1. Zoom and Pan ability in camera stream
+1. Username and password authentication
-2. Android TV support
+2. Zoom and Pan ability in camera stream
-3. Improve camera stream preview in home screen by using RecycleView instead of Listview
+3. Android TV support
 4. Design Layout for Tablet
 5. Add support for RTSP network cameras